 Tim’s supervisors have been pleased by his job performance, reporting that he’s easier to help his team and has a great attitude.
-While Tim’s work is certainly blessing others, it also positively impact him.
+While Tim’s work is certainly blessing others, it also positively impacts him.

 “He’d be the first to tell you that he loves earning that paycheck,” his job coach explains.
 “But he’s also grown so much through this position.”
 Working out in the community is important for any adult, with or without disabilities.
 But it’s also important for the community to see how people with different gifts can contribute to the workplace, something Tim is showing through his work every day.

-Tim’s communication skills continue to grow in the workplace.
 When he first started, Tim would answer questions by shaking his head, but now he recounts the details of his day after every shift.